-- Continue to evaluate the impact of changes to public transportation service in the downtown core. - Evaluate overall performance of the system created by the Moving Forward project and the potential impact on changing travel and parking patterns in downtown Salem. - Evaluate applicability of various service designs in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Weigh service designs against ongoing resources to analyze service sustainability.
+- Continue to evaluate the impact of changes to public transportation service in the downtown core.
+(This evaluation is above and beyond the service and fare equity analysis requirements already identified in the district's Title VI plan.) - Ongoing evaluation of overall performance of the system created by the Moving Forward project and the potential impact on changing travel patterns in downtown Salem. - Evaluate applicability of various service designs, such as a downtown trolley or local circulator, in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Continuous analysis of service designs against ongoing resources to analyze service sustainability.